MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/wallets.md

 ### Setup for wallet payment methods and user experience

-This section uses the example of **Alipay** to demonstrate the setup and user experience.
-However, these steps are applicable to all the supported wallet payment methods which are marked as supported in this article: https://learn.microsoft.com/en-us/dynamics365/commerce/dev-itpro/adyen-connector?tabs=10-0-36#digital-wallet-support-status.
+This section uses Alipay as an example to demonstrate the setup and user experience, but the following steps are applicable to all the supported wallet payment methods listed in [Digital wallet support status](adyen-connector.md?tabs=10-0-36#digital-wallet-support-status).

 The setup for a wallet is a four-step process:
 **Step 1: Create a new electronic payment type aka Card type**